Visualize a multispectral satellite image

 Note:

-To learn about how imagery analysis techniques take advantage of spectral profile variation and spectral signatures to detect valuable information about the landscape, try the following tutorials:
+To learn about how imagery analysis techniques take advantage of spectral signatures to detect valuable information about the landscape, try the following tutorials:

 Compare images with different spectral resolutions